neo-dart/dart-package-starter/README.md

 - `Makefile` listen it's just easier than bash scripts (and works on actions).
 - `pubspec.yaml` because Dart.
 - `README.md` duh.
+- `START_HERE`, a shell script to get you started.

 ---